-This history of Shepherd’s Pie dates back to 18th Century in Britain and Ireland.
+This history of Shepherd’s Pie dates back to the 18th Century in Britain and Ireland.

-The dish is wonderful fresh out of the oven, but it also make amazing leftovers!
+The dish is wonderful fresh out of the oven, but it also makes amazing leftovers!

 Shepherd’s Pie can easily be made in stages.
 The meat mixture can certainly be made a day in advance.
 And the potatoes can, too.

 The dish also freezes wonderfully.
 Simply let thaw, and then bake as you normally would.
 Or, bake for an additional 45 minutes if no time to thaw.